-He notified the assembly that there were present in the Meeting, in person or by proxy, which was validated with the assistance of the Company's stock transfer agent, SMC Stock Transfer Service Corporation, about 83.53% of the outstanding capital stock of the Company.
+He notified the assembly that there were present in the Meeting, in person or by proxy, which was validated with the assistance of the Company's stock transfer agent, SMC Stock Transfer Service Corporation, about 86.88% of the outstanding capital stock of the Company.
 Atty.
-Jacinto confirmed, for the record, proxies for 83.23% of the outstanding capital stock of the Company were issued in favor of and held by the Chairman, Ramon S. Ang, authorizing him to vote for the election of directors and the approval of all corporate acts that required the conformity of the stockholders as provided in the Agenda of the Meeting.
+Jacinto confirmed, for the record, proxies for 86.70% of the outstanding capital stock of the Company were issued in favor of and held by the Chairman, Ramon S. Ang, authorizing him to vote for the election of directors, the approval of amendment of the Amended Articles of Incorporation, and all other corporate acts that required the conformity of the stockholders as provided in the Agenda of the Meeting.
 Finally, he stated that voting shall be made in accordance with the procedure set forth in the Information Statement that has been made available in the Company's website and in the PSE Edge.